wesbos/es6-articles/37 - Working with Multiple Promises.md

-The last example we 'stepped', which is to say that we waited for the post to come back before we actually found the author because we needed to know who the author of the post was before we could hydrate the author.
+In the last example we 'stepped', which is to say that we waited for the post to come back before we actually found the author.
+This because we needed to know who the author of the post was before we could hydrate the author's object.
 The first thing needed to happen before the second thing could happen.
 It's sort of a waterfall approach.

 In some cases, you just want to fire them all off at the exact same time, because they're not dependent on each other, and you want to get two things back, or four things back, as soon as possible.